Outsourcing

-Despite the threat of automation and competition from other countries, as well as the impact of COVID-19, the Philippines’ BPO (business process outsourcing) industry grew again in 2021.
-While COVID-19 had a dramatic impact in 2020, BPO is still one of the largest contributors to the country’s GDP in 2021.
+Despite the threat of automation and competition from other countries, as well as the residual impact of COVID-19, the Philippines BPO (business process outsourcing) industry continues to thrive in 2024, employing some 1.7 million workers.
+BPO is indeed a powerhouse of the Philippines economy.

 When US and Australian companies first began outsourcing to the Philippines in the mid-1990s, offshoring of functions like the contact centre was little more than a way to provide an equivalent service at a lower cost.
 However the motivation for outsourcing has become more complex, as customer experience has become a key differentiator in competitive and commoditised sectors such as telecommunications, energy and insurance.
 BPO vendors have had to up their games and offer something more than just cost reduction.
 From analytics to AI, the Philippines outsourcing industry is moving up the value chain to meet the changing demands of its clients, and it’s possible to find a BPO partner for every possible need.